Richard Gwent: Convocation of 1536

 Although Gwent was not directly active in the closure of the smaller monasteries, in his tour of the Chichester diocese in 1535 he had written to Cromwell deploring the houses where there were only three or four inmates, often unable to read Latin, and urged that they should be brought together in larger groups where they could be properly instructed and go about their duties.
 Three weeks after the execution of Anne Boleyn and the King's marriage to Jane Seymour, in the Convocation of 1536 (over which Cromwell, the lay Vicegerent, presided through Dr Petre as his proctor), Dr Latimer delivered two sermons severely critical of the false stewardship of the Roman church.
 Dr Gwent, much against his will, had been elected Prolocutor of the lower house of the convention.
 It therefore fell to him, on 23 June, to submit the contrary view of the clergy, listing 67 "false dogmas" (mala dogmata) or popular blasphemies or heresies against the validity of the sacrament, the holy water, the setting of candles before statues of the saints, and the like, showing that canon reforms were needed to defeat the popular contempt.

 From this time, though not employed in suppression, Gwent was mediating appeals from the monasteries and payments or gifts to Cromwell (notably from Godstow Abbey, Battle Abbey, the prior of Ely, Evesham Abbey, and St Augustine's Abbey, Bristol) as the movements against them became apparent.
 In May 1537, with Thomas Bedyll, Archdeacon of Cornwall, he renewed the pressure upon the monks of the London Charterhouse to accept the Supremacy, with the result that some acceded and the remainder were consigned to the Newgate with fatal consequences.
-Meanwhile, he was drawn into disputes in the St David's diocese surrounding the bishop, William Barlow (a strongly reformist representative of Cromwell's policy) and his Chapter, who were of more conservative views.
+Meanwhile, he was drawn into disputes in the St Davids diocese surrounding the bishop, William Barlow (a strongly reformist representative of Cromwell's policy) and his Chapter, who were of more conservative views.
 Gwent found himself mediating between them, and conveying gifts and appeals to Cromwell on behalf of the canons at critical moments in their disputes.
 As at Convocation, these circumstances placed him in an unfavourable position towards the Secretary.